-Each month at Rolling Boxcars I purchase or receive a number of roleplaying games and supplements to review, for personal use, and in some cases, for collecting.
-As a reviewer and consumer of almost any roleplaying game-related product, I have begun noticing an uptick in self-publishing authors and small press publishers not using the services of an editor; opting to do their own editing.
-Not only am I a freelance editor*, but more importantly as a reviewer, I can see the effects this decision has on their work.
+Each month at Rolling Boxcars, I purchase or receive several roleplaying games and supplements to review, for personal use, and in some cases, for collecting.
+As a reviewer and consumer of almost any roleplaying game-related product, I have begun noticing an uptick in self-publishing authors and small press publishers not using the services of an editor, opting to do their own editing.
+Not only am I a freelance editor*, but more importantly, as a reviewer, I can see the effects this decision has on their work.

 Publishing costs money, especially when self-publishing.
-Unlike traditional means of publishing through a publishing house, you assume more risk and outflow of capital.
-All of this must happen before you’re able to sell the first copy of your new book through places like DriveThruRPG, Lulu, Gum Road, or any of the other services available.
+Unlike traditional publishing methods through a publishing house, you assume more risk and outflow of capital.
+All of this must happen before you can sell the first copy of your new book through places like DriveThruRPG, Lulu, Gum Road, or any of the other services available.
 Chances are you’re operating on a shoe-string budget; everyone and everything wants a portion of your budget.
-Like most self-publishers, you’re going need to hire an illustrator, a layout artist, and a distributor or fulfillment house in some cases.
+Like most self-publishers, you may need or want to hire an illustrator, a layout artist, and a distributor or fulfillment house in some cases.
 If your budget holds out, maybe you can afford to hire an editor.
-Unfortunately, over the last year or so I have seen all too often self-publishers opting to do their own editing, proofreading, and even their layout to save money.
+Unfortunately, over the last year or so, I have seen self-publishers all too often opting to do their own editing, proofreading, and even their layout to save money.

 Reducing costs is part of doing business, but let me explain why self-editing your material is not advised:

 - Does your work have any misspelled words?
 Perhaps words are used incorrectly like your and you’re or to, too, and two.

 - Authors are too closely connected to their material and are biased; you’re unlikely to be critical of your work when and where it needs it.

 - You need that critical, external set of eyes on your work.